thrightguy/CloudToLocalLLM/README.md

 # CloudToLocalLLM: Your Personal AI Powerhouse 🌩️💻

-> **Note:** The `cloud` folder is now deprecated.
-All development, documentation, and deployment for cloud-related features and the local application are now managed from this main project root.
-The core application is a Flutter/Dart project.
-For any cloud-related code or deployment details, refer to the main project and this README.

 Run powerful Large Language Models (LLMs) directly on your machine and seamlessly sync your conversations to the cloud.
 Experience the best of local control and cloud convenience.

 ## ✨ Features